 - Make the cookies

-- 2. Using an electric mixer, cream together the peanut butter and butter.
-Add the 1 1/2 cups minus 1 tablespoon sugar and cream for 20 seconds on medium speed.
-Scrape the bowl and mix 30 seconds more.
-Add the eggs, one at a time, and beat well after each addition.
+- 2. Using an electric mixer, beat the peanut butter and butter until well combined.
+Add the sugar and beat for 20 seconds on medium speed.
+Scrape the bowl and mix for 30 seconds more.
+Add the eggs, 1 at a time, and beat well after each addition.
 Beat in the vanilla.
-Sift together the flour, baking soda, and salt and add the flour mixture all at once.
-Mix until the flour is incorporated and stir in the peanuts.
+Sift together the flour, baking soda, and salt and add the flour mixture all at once to the peanut butter mixture.
+Mix until the flour is incorporated and then stir in the peanuts.

-- 3. Scoop the dough, about 1/4 cup for each, onto ungreased baking sheets; there should be no more than nine cookies per sheet.
-You will need three sheets.
-Press down lightly with a large fork in two directions to make a cross, flattening the dough slightly.
+- 3. Scoop the dough, about 1/4 cup for each, straight onto 3 baking sheets.
+There should be no more than 9 cookies per sheet.
+Press down lightly on the dough with a large fork in criss cross directions, flattening the dough slightly.
 Sprinkle each cookie with 1/2 teaspoon sugar.
 Bake for 7 to 9 minutes.

-- 4. Remove from the oven and cool on the baking sheets.
+- 4. Remove from the oven and let the cookies cool on the baking sheets.
 The cookies will be very soft, but as they cool they will firm up somewhat, though they will still be soft.
-Remove the cookies and let cool.

 - Make the ganache

-- 5. Break up the chocolate into small pieces and process in a food processor until it is very fine.
+- 5. Break up the chocolate into small pieces and process in a food processor until it is finely chopped.

 Peanut Butter Ganache Cookies Recipe © 2003 Marian Burros.
 All rights reserved.